MP Estate Planning UK

 What is the difference between estate planning and writing a will?

-Estate planning is a comprehensive process that involves managing and distributing your assets, while a will is a single document that outlines how you want your assets to be distributed after you pass away.
-Estate planning includes a will, but also other essential documents such as trusts, power of attorney, and healthcare directives.
+Estate planning is a comprehensive process that involves protecting, managing, and distributing your assets, while a will is a single document that outlines how you want your assets distributed after you pass away.
+Estate planning includes a will, but also other essential elements such as trusts, Lasting Powers of Attorney (LPAs), advance decisions to refuse treatment, and inheritance tax planning.
+A will alone cannot protect against IHT, care fees, probate delays, or family disputes.

 Why is estate planning more than just writing a will?